-The Milford Foreshore Walk is a short and sweet 400-meter loop track where you can enjoy fantastic views of Mitre Peak.
-It’s a flat, easy track ideal for the whole family which begins from the main car park.
+The Milford Foreshore Walk is a short and sweet 400-meter (.25 mile) loop track where you can enjoy fantastic views of Mitre Peak.
+It’s a flat, easy track ideal for the whole family which begins from the main parking lot.

 Watch the cruise boats from the viewing points and read all about the flora and fauna in the area through the many interpretative boards dotted along the track.

 A favorite and must-see for both photographers and couples is the Milford Swing – a man-made swing with the most epic view of Mitre Peak.
 It is said to have been built just a few years ago by a worker in Milford for his girlfriend.
 How romantic!

 To get to the Swing just follow the Foreshore Walk as mentioned above, and go in the opposite direction of the wharf.
 You will cross a little wooden bridge, after this, keep walking for about 5 minutes and keep a lookout to your right and you should spot the swing – it’s on a little sandy patch jutting out into the water.